StreetScienceCommunity/DNAnalyzer/docs/deployment.md

 $ python app.py
 ```

-## Part2: Instructions for deploying the project on a Linux server
+## Part 2: Instructions for deploying the project on a Linux server

 ### Firstly you should have access to the server using tools like ssh